ericgarciaresearch/noaa_sedna/rainbow_bridge_README.md

 cd analyses_module
 ```

-create a README for this module
+Create a README for this module
 ```
 nano README_analyses.md
 ```